eparamasari/Edinburgh_Urban_Farming_Clustering/README.md

 It has 50 columns, but not all columns are necessary for the research, so initial data cleaning was performed prior to analysis.
 The columns post code, latitude and longitude coordinates, ward, constituency, rural/urban, and output area will be useful for identification, and the latitude and longitude coordinates will especially be used in the http requests to Foursquare API.
 The rural/urban will also be used to analyze whether it will be a good place for urban farming, since we would want an area with a lot of community activities.

+## Methodology

+### Leveraging Foursquare API and clustering

+This research uses Foursquare API to analyze the best area in Edinburgh to start an urban farming spot based on surrounding venues.
+Clustering is also used to divide Edinburgh into different clusters, infer the characteristics of each cluster, then decide on which cluster/area is the best for the location of urban farming spots, based on the venues found in that area.

+### Visualizing the Postcode Areas

-The following is a map of Edinburgh with all the different postcodes.
+The following is a map of Edinburgh with all the different areas of postcodes obtained from the data, mapped using folium.

 ![Map of Edinburgh with City Centre Postcodes](images/edinburgh_map_postcodes.jpg)

-## Clustering Results
+## Results

 K-Means Clustering from scikit-learn was used to divide the City of Edinburgh into five clusters.
 The results show five distinct area in the city as shown in the map below:

 ![Map of Edinburgh with the Five Different Clusters](images/edinburgh_map_clustered.jpg)

+## Discussion

-The clusters wih venues listed in the notebook each has different characteristics as follows.
+The clusters with venues listed in the notebook each has different characteristics as follows.

 ### Cluster 1: The City Centre